 Thai massage is both a remedial and therapeutic form of bodywork.
 Although it is growing in popularity it is still misunderstood.
 I hear stories of being forced into unnatural positions or practitioners walking up and down the back.
 Asian bodies are amazing for their ability to bend and relax into remarkable shapes.
 Generally, Western bodies need a little more care.
 A good Thai massage can encourage flexibility, relaxation and balance.
 It can educate the receiver about their body, creating a new awareness of what is possible, what is useful and what is less useful.
-You can walk onto the futon feeling scattered and out of balance and step off the futon feeling grounded, taller and centred.
+You can start the massage feeling scattered and out of balance and step off complete the massage feeling grounded, taller and centred.

 The technique: Thai bodywork uses sequences of soft tissue pressing and combinations of stretching and joint mobilisation.
 Sequences are unhurried and flowing.
 Considered deep tissue techniques are also incorporated for specific attention to muscle groups.
 I always work within the client’s comfort levels; if you are in pain it makes no sense to create more pain.
 The nervous system appreciates being allowed to relax and let go of the stress of discomfort.